chung-kai-eng/ML-notes/Optuna_guidance.md

 ### Model-based
 1. TPE: kernel fitting (tree-based estimator which can deal with both numerical and categorical features)
 2. GP: Gaussian process (suitable for numerical features)
-3. CMA-ES (covariant matrix adaptation-evolution strategy): meta-heuristics algorithm for continuous space
+3. CMA-ES (covariant matrix adaptation-evolution strategy): meta-heuristics algorithm for continuous space (a kind of Genetic algorithm)
+4. Simulated Annealing

 ### Other method
 1. Random Search